makersacademy/airport_challenge/README.md

 -------

 1. Fork this repo, and clone to your local machine
+2. Navigate to your `airport_challenge` directory in the terminal
-2. Run the command `gem install bundle` (if you don't have bundle already)
+3. Run the command `gem install bundle` (if you don't have bundle already)
-3. When the installation completes, run `bundle`
+4. When the installation completes, run `bundle`
-4. Complete the following task:
+5. Complete the following task:

 Task
 -----